-I pull out the messy papers, the stacks of books the kids worked through last year.
-I take a look at my daytimer (and theirs if they’re teens) and I record what they did last year.
+In the middle of summer (okay, the end of summer this last year), I pull out the messy papers, the stacks of books the kids worked through last year.
+I take a look at my daytimer (and the kids if they’re teens) and I record what they did last year.

-This is what I started with…a cup of tea…and appropriately named: a cup of courage.
+This is what I started with…a cup of tea…and appropriately named: a cup of courage for our homeschool choice.

 And piles and piles of papers, notebooks, sketches, math workbooks, writing stuff, whatever they did this year on paper.

 I culled much and kept plenty.

 Tomorrow I will write a portfolio for each child, that includes…

 But this will take me a couple of weeks of tomorrow mornings.
 I sort through everything they have written and read, and everything I’ve written in my daily and monthly homeschool planner.

 Yup, I know: it’s a lot of work.

 I do this for two reasons.
 The first is the most important reason.

 - I see what we’ve been doing in the last year and I congratulate myself for an incredible effort.
 Who else is going to do it?
 Homeschooling is not an occupation that earns external awards, bursaries, scholarships, or renown.
 Built in self-congratulation (and the occasional jaw gaping are all I see for my efforts, oh, and interesting, engaged kids walking the path they were meant to live with my own awareness that I’ve lived a full, meaningful life helping them do just that.
 There is THAT).